Why custom report type Activities won’t show opportunity field values via lookup in Salesforce

 Step 1.
 Import Activities with relationship data.

 Pull Task/Event data including WhatId fields that link to opportunities using Coefficient’s “From Objects & Fields” method.
 Include Subject, ActivityDate, Status, and any other activity fields you need for analysis.
+This can be done in Google Sheets or Excel.

 Step 2.
 Import complete opportunity data separately.